Full forward model of galaxy clustering statistics with AbacusSummit lightcones: HOD recovery on mock galaxy lightcones

 \subsection{Parameter recovery}

-Having trained and tested the emulators for the $k$NNs and the 2PCF, we sample the parameter posteriors given the mock data vectors (Figure~\ref{fig:$k$NN_target} and Figure~\ref{fig:2pcf_target}) and the mock covariance matrices (Figure~\ref{fig:cov_kNN} and Figure~\ref{fig:cov_wp}).
+Having trained and tested the emulators for the $k$NNs and the 2PCF, we can test the constraints of these two summary statistics by sampling the parameter posteriors given the mock data vectors (Figure~\ref{fig:knn_target} and Figure~\ref{fig:2pcf_target}) and the mock covariance matrices (Figure~\ref{fig:cov_kNN}.
+For this analysis, we run three chains: one with just $k$NN-CDF, one with just $w_p$, and one with both data vectors.

 For faster sampling, we use the \textsc{dynesty} nested sampler \citep{2018Speagle, 2019Speagle}.
 We also impose flat priors bounded with an ellipsoid for all parameters.
 The ellipsoid is constructed as the minimum-volume ellipsoid that envelopes all training points.
 We initiate each nested sampling chain with 2000 live points and a stopping criterion of $d\log\mathcal{Z} = 0.01$, where $\mathcal{Z}$ is the evidence.
 As expected, we achieve excellent fits for both summary statistics, with best-fit $\chi^2$/d.o.f $<1$.

+Figure~\ref{fig:knn_target} and Figure~\ref{fig:2pcf_target} showcase the best fit predictions compared to the target data vectors.
+We achieve good fits visually in both cases.
+However, because the error bars on the $k$NN-CDF are tiny on an absolute scale, we explicitly show the difference between the best fit and the target data vector in Figure~\ref{fig:knn_fit}, normalised by the CMASS error bars.
+We see that for most $k$s, the best-fit residual falls well within the $1\sigma$ CMASS error.
+At the highest $k$s, there is a slightly larger residual at smaller scales.

-We present the resulting 2D marginalized posteriors in Figure~\ref{fig:corner} and also summarize the 1D marginalized constraints in Table~\ref{tab:constraints}.
-The blue and red contours denote the 1-3$\sigma$ constraints from the $k$NNs and $w_p$, respectively.
+We present the resulting 2D marginalised posteriors in Figure~\ref{fig:corner} and also summarise the 1D marginalised constraints in Table~\ref{tab:constraints}.
+The blue and red contours denote the 1-2$\sigma$ constraints from the $k$NNs and $w_p$, respectively.
+The green contours showcase the joint constraints with $k$NN+$w_p$.
 The black lines show the truth values.
-The titles above the 1D marginalized posteriors list the 95$\%$ or $2\sigma$ constraints for each parameter.
 The main conclusion is that our full forward model approach can obtain unbiased recoveries of all model parameters despite the layers of observational systematics.
 This is significant for analyses with beyond-2PCF statistics on non-linear scales as our full forward approach does not rely on any specific summary statistics.
 We have demonstrated that a full forward model for any summary statistic that accounts for the full range of observational systematics is computationally viable and should yield unbiased constraints.

 Comparing the $k$NN and 2PCF constraints, we see that the $k$NNs derive competitive constraints compared to the 2PCF.
 Specifically, the $k$NNs yield stronger constraints on $\log M_\mathrm{cut}$ while deriving slightly weaker constraints on $\log M_1$.
 The fact that the $k$NNs derive stronger constraints on $\log M_\mathrm{cut}$ shows the promise of $k$NNs in a cosmology analysis.
 This is because $\log M_\mathrm{cut}$ is the only parameter controlling the occupation of the centrals since we have fixed $\sigma$.
 Given that the satellite fraction is small, the central occupation largely controls the 2-halo term in the clustering and thus the linear bias.
 Thus, strong constraints on $\log M_\mathrm{cut}$ translates to strong constraints on the amplitude of the linear power spectrum and the growth of structure.
 This is consistent with the Fisher analysis results of \citet{2021Banerjee}.